001027548-JohnsonAbhishek/Web-Development/RecipePortal/README.md

 # About

-The application is a single-page application which displays the recipe steps to make a food recipe.
+The RecipePortal app is a single-page application which displays the recipe steps to make a food recipe.

 ## Functionality
 * There is an option to login, but users are not required to login to view